Biography

 Investment Principles (FINA 363)

-Survey of investment risks and rewards, the operation of the securities business, and an introduction to the problems of qualitative and quantitative analysis and portfolio selection.
+This course provides an introduction to investment risks and rewards, the operation of the securities business, and the problems of qualitative and quantitative analysis for portfolio selection.

 Fixed Income Investments (FINA 367)